A Writing Process Makes Your Writing Better

 Perhaps my biggest issue is not having a writing process.
 I’ve only ever written free-writing journals, or English papers and stories.
 When I write, I pretty much just write whatever comes to mind, and critique it along the way.
 This gives me plenty of room for spontaneity, which I adore in my writings.
 However, it becomes an issue when nothing comes to mind.

-• There’s nothing wrong with keeping a journal or writing whenever you feel like it.
-When you make a decision to become a writer, to produce publishable work, that changes.
+There’s nothing wrong with keeping a journal or writing whenever you feel like it.
+When you make a decision to become a professional writer and produce publishable work, that changes.
 You need to read and practice writing (study the craft) and develop discipline.
 It also helps to set goals (for example: by the end of the year, I’ll complete a 2000-word personal essay about an experience I had as a teenager, based on some of my journal entries).
 It sounds to me like your writing adventures are just beginning!

 I learn so much from your website.
 I am on to my second fiction novel and when I think of where I want a certain character to go, I just type.
 I get the ideas down.
 To me it doesn’t matter where that event takes place in the story but it will fit somewhere.
 I get an idea for one of the characters and I just ramble on.
 Maybe it will never get used in the book but I keep things like that in another file for the future.
 After allowing my inspiration to flow and just type, I move the text around to fit in with the storyline later.
 I write something everyday.
 I have a whiteboard with all my main characters followed by their families.
 DOB careers, height, hair colour etc. A flowchart.
 Then I allow the story and events weave together.
 I am mindful of my audience at all times.
 I have a beautiful velvet covered book that I write thoughts and events into, conversations I hear, or sentences using my gold pen.
 I feel prosperous then.
 The last fiction novel I wrote I think I re-read it eight times before I was happy with the end result.